What are supplier codes of conduct?

 What do supplier codes of conduct consist of?

 Standards related to three areas—labor, health and safety, and the environment—figure prominently in supplier codes of conduct.
-The Responsible Business Alliance (RBA), the world’s largest industry coalition dedicated to responsible business conduct in global supply chains, details standards regarding these three areas as the following:
+The Responsible Business Alliance (RBA), the world’s largest industry coalition dedicated to responsible business conduct in global supply chains, details standards regarding these three areas as described here:

 Labor

-Labor standards include the requirement of freely chosen employment, meaning suppliers are not permitted to use forced labor, such as modern slavery and workers hired through human trafficking.
+Labor standards require freely chosen employment.
+Suppliers are prohibited from using forced labor, including modern slavery or workers recruited through human trafficking.
 The use of child labor in any stage of manufacturing is also prohibited.
 Working hours and wages must comply with local laws, including labor laws.
 Violence, bullying and verbal abuse are prohibited.

-Labor standards also emphasize non-discrimination/non-harassment.
-In their hiring and employment practices, companies are not allowed to engage in discrimination or harassment based on race, color, age, gender, sexual orientation, gender identity, ethnicity or national origin, disability, pregnancy, religion, political affiliation, union membership, covered veteran status, protected genetic information or marital status.
+Labor standards also emphasize non-discrimination or non-harassment.
+In their hiring and employment practices, companies are not allowed to engage in discrimination or harassment.
+This prohibition covers race, color, age, gender, sexual orientation, gender identity, ethnicity or national origin, disability, pregnancy, religion, political affiliation, union membership, covered veteran status, protected genetic information and marital status.

-Companies may not impinge on freedom of association and collective bargaining efforts: companies must respect the rights of workers to form and join unions.
-Workers may not face retaliation in the work environment for their choices.
+Companies must not impinge on freedom of association and collective bargaining efforts: companies must respect the rights of workers to form and join unions.
+Workers cannot face retaliation in the work environment for their choices.

 Health and safety